The Case For MLPs: K-1 Tax Benefits Add Value

 While many MLPs do have “take-or-pay” or “make-whole” contracts, which on paper guarantees a level of profit regardless of how much commodity flows through the pipeline, these guarantees have little value if the contracted party declares bankruptcy or the contract has to be fought in court over several years.

-We are witnessing a round two of that situation now with commodity prices making many E&P’s unprofitable.
-There is no general rule about what happens to the midstream MLP if its upstream suppliers declare bankruptcy.
+Round two came where commodity prices made many E&P’s unprofitable.
+There is no general rule about what happens to the midstream pipelines if its upstream suppliers declare bankruptcy.
 It would depend on how many of their suppliers were affected and whether the upstream operations continue during the bankruptcy proceedings.

 Index funds work by buying a proportional representation of the largest companies.
 The larger a company is, the more money it has allocated to it in an index fund.
 As more money flows into a company from active funds and individual investors, the market cap grows and needs to be reflected in the index.
 Therefore the index fund buys more of that company, creating somewhat of a self-fulfilling prophecy of capital allocation.

-Even before the COVID-19 crisis caused a bunch of supply and demand issues for the firms, the impact of ESG investing was having an impact on the energy industry.
+Even before the COVID-19 crisis caused a bunch of supply and demand issues for the oil and energy firms, ESG investing was already having an impact.
 Fossil fuel energy companies are generally frowned upon by ESG mandates and will not allocate capital to them (some mandates choose the least worst instead of not allocating at all).
 Near the end of 2018, there was $12 trillion of money allocated to these types of funds, proving it is a powerful tide to swim against.

 Additionally, with the rise of passive investment in index funds, MLPs have been excluded from the fat trough of retirement money.
 This is because most pipelines use the MLP structure, and only C Corporations (C-Corps), where the corporation pays taxes as a separate entity, are allowed to be in the S&P 500.
 Consequently, MLPs aren’t hoovered-up indiscriminately like the FAANG stocks are from standard 401(k) biweekly contributions.